28 Oct The Main Causes of Hair Loss and How Scalp Med® Can Help

 Hair Loss in Women

-You may have never thought that women would be at risk for hair loss but in reality they make up 40% of hair loss victims.
+You may have never thought that women would be at risk for hair loss but in reality, they make up 40% of hair loss victims.
 With primary symptoms first showing in their 20s and 30s, hair loss is often a devastating and emotionally draining experience for women.
-A rarely discussed or publicized issue, women often suffer with their self-image and overall confidence.
+A rarely discussed or publicized issue, women often suffer from their self-image and overall confidence.
 Luckily this issue is starting to be more openly discussed allowing women to find a solution to their problem as they are no longer forced to suffer in silence.
 You can learn more about hair loss in women here.

 Androgenic Alopecia (Female Pattern Baldness)